lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 * At least three for a unidimensional model; at least two per factor for a multidimensional model (but more is safer).
 * The items/indicators should have reasonable internal consistency and correlate with each other.
 * If the scale is multidimensional (i.e., with subscales) items should correlate more highly with other items in their factors than with items on other factors.
-* Negative correlations reduce the reliability of factor measurement, so they should be reverse coded pior to analysis.
+* Negative correlations reduce the reliability of factor measurement, so they should be reverse coded prior to analysis.
 * Do not be tempted to specify a factor with indicators that do not measure something.
 A common mistake is to create a "background " factor and include indicators such as gender, ethnicity, and level of education.  *Just what is the predicted relationship between gender and ethnicity?*

 ## CFA Workflow

 Below is a screenshot of a CFA workflow.
-The original document is located in the [Github site](https://github.com/lhbikos/ReC_Psychometrics) that hosts the ReCentering Psych Stats:  Psychometrics OER.
+The original document is located in the [GitHub site](https://github.com/lhbikos/ReC_Psychometrics) that hosts the ReCentering Psych Stats:  Psychometrics OER.

 ![Image of a workflow for specifying and evaluating a confirmatory factor analytic model](images/CFA1st/CFA_workflow.png)